weiT1993/CutQC/README.md

 By combining classical and quantum computation, CutQC significantly expands the computational reach beyond either platform alone.

 ## Installation
+### Good news: due to popular feedback about the difficulty to install Intel One API, CutQC now runs on Numpy.

 1. Make a Python virtual environment and install required packages:
 ```
 conda create -n cutqc-env python=3